-- Best overall: SteelSeries Arctis Pro Wireless
+SteelSeries - Arctis Pro Wireless Gaming Headset

-The SteelSeries Arctis Pro Wireless is one of the best choices for when it comes to Bluetooth gaming headsets.
-While the price point is extremely high, it comes packed with features, and has some of the best audio that a gaming headset can provide.
-For those looking to transition over from mobile gaming to a console or PC, the Arctis Pro Wireless even comes packaged with a wireless transmitter.
+The SteelSeries Arctis Pro Wireless is one of the best choices for Bluetooth gaming headsets.
+While the price point is extremely high, it comes packed with features and has some of the best audio that a gaming headset can provide.
+The Arctis Pro Wireless even comes packaged with a wireless transmitter for those looking to transition from mobile gaming to a console or PC.

-Finding Bluetooth headsets dedicated to gaming can be tough, as many wireless options elect to use other means to avoid any lag in the sound.
-However, SLuB offers an incredibly affordable and compact option its foldable headsets.
+Finding Bluetooth headsets dedicated to gaming can be challenging, as many wireless options elect to use other means to avoid any lag in the sound.
+However, SLuB offers an incredibly affordable and compact option for its foldable headsets.
 Not only are they priced much lower than some other high-end models, but they also feature active noise canceling, a detachable microphone, and the ability to fold up when you're done using them.

 The COWIN E7 headset is another great option for those looking to keep their purchase in a lower price range while still achieving great results.
-With active noise canceling and proprietary drivers, the E7 promises to provide a high quality sound for those in the market.
+With active noise canceling and proprietary drivers, the E7 promises to provide a high-quality sound for those in the market.
 While it may not fold up or be too compact, the E7 does offer a built-in microphone, so you won't have to go through the hassle of moving around a mic while you're playing.

-HyperX is no stranger to making some of the best gaming products on the market, and its Cloud MIX headset is no different.
+HyperX is no stranger to making some of the best gaming products, and its Cloud MIX headset is no different.
 The Cloud MIX offers a compact and comfortable headset option while also giving players Bluetooth connectivity for those looking to play on mobile devices or just listen to some music.
 Much like some of the other options listed, the Cloud MIX features a detachable microphone, so this headset can also double as a pair of lightweight headphones while you're on the go.